Concepts

 Testing with the actual app

-’s focus is on writing tests for both the client and server.
-We don’t need to build another test suite, so we use mocha
+laika doesn’t do mocking or stubbing.
+Your tests will be tested against your actual Meteor app and using real browsers (phantomjs in this case). laika’s focus is on writing tests for both the client and server.
+We don’t need to build another test suite, so we use mocha internally.

 Each test will run on its own app and a separate database